The year 2019 is poised to offer 1.92 billion ecommerce shoppers. That is if you can get them to your site.

 There are a million online stores offering products like yours.

-A mere 14% of companies currently have a true omni-channel campaign in place. (source)
+A mere 14% of companies currently have a true omnichannel campaign in place.

-You need a channel strategy that will be the best fit for your business.
-It should ideally focus on spaces where customers falling into your buyer personas already exist.
+As such, you need a channel strategy that will be the best fit for your business.
+Ideally, it focus on spaces where customers falling into your buyer personas already exist.

 When potential customers are looking to buy a product you sell, they are most likely to use a search engine, like Google, to find you.
 Those customers aren’t going to look through dozens of search results or even scroll to the bottom of the first page.